Fall Home Maintenance: Why You Need Your Driveway Repaired

 Dealing with Asphalt Driveways

 The best way to repair an asphalt driveway is to use a caulking gun and a latex crack sealer to fill in the gaps.
 (Larger potholes may require a cold patch.)
 It’s possible to just leave this crack sealer in place and move on, but you can also opt to level the driveway and seal it at this time.
-Most homeowners are happy with patchwork as a temporary fix, but should look into resealing every three to four years.
+Most homeowners are happy with patchwork as a temporary fix but should look into resealing every three to four years.

 Dealing with Concrete Driveways

-It’s important to match the material of the driveway to the repair product you use.
-Concrete driveways tend to show smaller hairline cracks much easier than asphalt, and you’ll need concrete sealer or pourable grout (or even textured caulk) to fix the issue and also improve the look of the surface.
+It’s important to match the material of the driveway to the product you use.
+Concrete driveways tend to show smaller hairline cracks much easier than asphalt, and you’ll need a concrete sealer or pourable grout (or even textured caulk) to fix the issue and also improve the look of the surface.